Coppernic/coppernic.github.io-old/os.md

 Here is the list of applications you need to install:

-- System Services.
+- System Services app.

 If you have a barcode reader:

-- Barcode Settings.
+- Barcode Settings app.

 ### C-One², ID-Platform

 - Core Services,
-- F-Droid Privileged Extension.
+- F-Droid Privileged Extension app.

 If you have a barcode reader:

-- Barcode Manager.
+- Barcode Manager app.

 If you have a C-One² **Android 8** (only):

-- Remapper.
+- Remapper app.